 If you move frequently, you might want to use command hooks to put items on the walls.
 For dishes, candle holders, and any knick knacks you can use velcro strips or double-sided tape to keep them in place.
 We use a small piece of double-sided tape to keep our candles from falling off our valance while we are hauling our fifth-wheel.

 Choosing lightweight decorations, or ones that have multiple uses (perhaps a decorative basket that both looks good and holds your keys) are also good options for small spaces.
-If you have decor that you really enjoy having out but that doesn’t seem mobile-friendly, you can have a small bin that you use to collect items as part of your drive day checklist.
-When you get to your new location, you just take that bin around your tiny home and place your items back out.
+If you have decor that you really enjoy but doesn’t seem mobile-friendly, you can have a small bin that you use to collect items as part of your drive day checklist.
+When you get to your new location, just take that bin around your tiny home and place your items back out.
 If you choose that last option, then you can even change up where you put things each time you move.

 Decorate Your Campsite